 Getting to the British Virgin Islands

-You have two choices for air travel.
+When you are planning your BVI yacht charter, you have two choices for air travel.
 You can fly into the St. Thomas, US Virgin Islands at Cyril E. King airport (STT), or the British Virgin Islands at The Terrence B. Lettsome airport on Beef Island (EIS).

 Flying into St Thomas (US Virgin Islands)

 If you arrive via St. Thomas, you make your way to Tortola on one of the frequent ferries that travel between downtown Charlotte Amalie or Red Hook, St. Thomas and Tortola.